Growing capsicum In Containers:

-- Best time to sow seeds is 6-10 weeks before last frost.
+- The best time to sow seeds is 6-10 weeks before the last frost.

 - Basil and tomato are good companion plants for capsicum.

-- The airing cupboard is best place for seed to germinate.
-During germination cover the pots or seedling trays with plastic covers to reduce the evaporation of water.
+- The airing cupboard is the best place for seeds to germinate.
+During germination cover, the pots or seedling trays with plastic covers reduce the evaporation of water.

 - Capsicum is easy to grow, just water them once or twice a week during hot summer and dry weather.

-- Give them balanced fertilizer for every three to four weeks.
+- Give them balanced fertilizer every three to four weeks.

-- Capsicum seed won’t germinate if you don’t provide them enough temperature.
+- Capsicum seeds won’t germinate if you don’t provide them enough temperature.

 - When plants turn sickly or frail, it indicates the nutrient imbalance in the soil.

-- A good place for your container is near a south facing wall, somewhere away the winds.
+- A good place for your container is near a south-facing wall, somewhere away from the winds.

 - If growing in a large container, you can grow 2 to 3 plants.